unbyte-de/gridscale-ansible-collection/DEVELOPMENT.md

 # Create a subdirectory which should contain the docsite:
 mkdir built-docs

+# Install the collection from local.
+So we can use `--use-current` flag in the next step.
+ansible-galaxy collection install ../ --force

 # Create a Sphinx project for the collection:
 antsibull-docs sphinx-init --use-current --squash-hierarchy bitnik.gridscale --dest-dir built-docs

+# Copy conf files
+cp .github/workflows/docs/conf.py built-docs/
+cp .github/workflows/docs/antsibull-docs.cfg built-docs/

 # Install requirements for the docsite build
 # (if you don't have an active venv, create one!)